pimlie/node-memwatcher/README.md

 #### `graphOnGC` _boolean_ (false)

-If true then the graph is updated when a stats event is received.
-The graph is updated every 1 second so by default we also add the metrics every seconds with stats from `v8.getHeapStatistics`.
-This gives us a nice resolution.
-But this returns actual heap statistics, if you are hunting down a memory leak the more accurate heap usage from the stats event might be what you want to see (with a lower resolution as trade off)
+If true then the graph is updated when a stats event is received from node-memwatch.
+The graph is updated every 1 second, to match that interval we will add the metrics by default also every second.
+But as gc stats might not be available, we use `v8.getHeapStatistics` for that.
+This gives us a nice resolution, but this method returns actual heap statistics (as in, there might be data which node could release but just hasnt yet).
+If you are hunting down a memory leak, the heap usage just after the gc has run gives you a better understanding of your app's memory usage (with a lower resolution as trade off)

 #### `averages` _boolean_ (false)

-If true then we calculate and log long standing averages (think of uptime with eg 1min, 5min averages but with _number_ of stats).
+If true then we calculate and log long standing averages (think of uptime with eg 1min, 5min averages but with number of stats).
 This option is ignored when `graph: true`

 #### `heapAverages` _[number]_ ([10, 50, 100])

-If `averages: true, graph: false` then we will print averages for each of these _number_ of stats events.
+If `averages: true, graph: false` then we will print averages for each of these number of stats events.

 #### `useMovingAverage` _number_ (0)

-If set to a _number_ larger then 0 we will calculate the used_heap_size by taking the moving average of this last _number_ of stats events
+If set to a _number_ larger then 0 we will calculate the used_heap_size by taking the moving average of this last number of stats events

 #### `leakGrowthCount` _number_ (5)

-We define a memory leak as when this _number_ of stats events have consecutively been growing the heap size
+We define a memory leak as when this number of stats events have consecutively been growing the heap size

 #### `autoHeapDiff` _boolean_ (false)